cronitorio/cronitor-python/README.md

-# Cronitor Python SDK
+# Cronitor Python Library
 [![Build Status](https://travis-ci.org/cronitorio/cronitor-python.svg?branch=master)](https://travis-ci.org/cronitorio/cronitor-python)

-[Cronitor](https://cronitor.io/) is a monitoring cron jobs, pipelines, daemons, or any other system that can make or receive HTTP requests.

-This Python library provides convenient access to the Cronitor API from applications written in the Python language.
-If you are unfamiliar with Cronitor, read our [Cron Monitoring](https://cronitor.io/docs/cron-job-monitoring) or [Heartbeat Monitoring](https://cronitor.io/docs/heartbeat-monitoring) guide to learn more.
+[Cronitor](https://cronitor.io/) provides dead simple monitoring for cron jobs, daemons, data pipelines, queue workers, and anything else that can send or receive an HTTP request.
+The Cronitor Python library provides convenient access to the Cronitor API from applications written in Python.

 ## Documentation
 See our [API docs](https://cronitor.io/docs/api) for a detailed reference information about the APIs this SDK supports for creating monitors and sending telemetry pings.